I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-It's not required to cycle 4 Gauge, but ideally, you can take a week off the pre workout supplement after taking it straight for 6-8 weeks.
+No, 4 Gauge does not need to be cycled.
+But ideally, you can take a week off the pre-workout supplement after taking it straight for 6-8 weeks.
 This is to give your body time to rest while still maximizing the muscle gains.

 Should You Buy 4 Gauge?

-Yes, 4Gauge does work, and I can say that not only from my own experience, but also from feedback I got from many other athletes and bodybuilders.
+Yes, 4Gauge pre-workout does work, and I can say that not only from my own experience but also from the feedback I got from many other athletes and bodybuilders.

 When it comes to pre-workout supplementation, there are so many really poor products out there.

-From all the research I’ve done, personal experience and talking to other users, this is a reliable supplement that will bring you to an optimal performance level.
+From all the research I’ve done, personal experience, and talking to other users, this is a reliable pre-workout supplement that will bring you to an optimal performance level.